1.Bosnia anad Herzegovina DISTANCING FROM EXTREMISTS'

 between those two camps.

-Cooperation in pursuit of a common goal between countries who
+Cooperation in pursuit of a common goal between

 otherwise have diverse national interests and values is nothing